Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Abstract

 \section{Abstract}

-General-purpose robot reward models are typically trained to predict absolute task progress from expert demonstrations, providing only local, frame-level supervision.
-While effective for expert demonstrations, this paradigm scales poorly to large-scale robotics datasets where failed and suboptimal trajectories are abundant and assigning dense progress labels is ambiguous.
-We introduce \method{}, a scalable reward modeling framework that combines intra-trajectory progress supervision with inter-trajectory preference supervision. \method{} is trained with a dual objective: a frame-level progress loss that anchors reward magnitude on expert data, and a trajectory-comparison preference loss that imposes global ordering constraints across trajectories of the same task, enabling effective learning from both real and augmented failed trajectories.
-To support this formulation at scale, we curate \datasetname, a reward-learning dataset comprising over one million trajectories spanning diverse robot embodiments and tasks, including substantial suboptimal and failure data.
-Across benchmarks and real-world evaluations, \method{} learns more generalizable reward functions than prior methods and improves robot learning performance across a diverse set of downstream applications.
+Current general-purpose robot reward models rely on frame-level progress labels from expert demonstrations.
+This approach scales poorly to large datasets, where suboptimal or failed trajectories are abundant and absolute progress is ambiguous.
+To address this, we introduce \method{}, a scalable reward modeling framework combining intra-trajectory progress supervision with inter-trajectory preference supervision. \method{} utilizes a dual objective: a frame-level loss that anchors reward magnitude to expert data, and a trajectory-comparison preference loss that imposes global ordering constraints.
+This enables effective learning from both successful and failed trajectories.
+To support this formulation at scale, we curate \datasetname{}, a dataset of over one million multi-embodiment trajectories containing extensive suboptimal and failure data.
+Across benchmarks and real-world evaluations, \method{} learns highly generalizable reward functions and improves downstream robot learning performance.
 Code, model weights, and videos at \url{https://robometer.github.io/}.

 \thefigure{\arabic{figure}}